timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 </highlight>

 ## Backfill with the backfilling function
 You can backfill data by using the `decompress_backfill` function.
+This
+function:
+    * Halts the compression policy
+    * Identifies the chunks where the backfilled data belongs
+    * Decompresses the chunks
+    * Inserts data from the temporary table into the hypertable
+    * Re-enables the compression policy

 Before you begin, add the [`decompress_backfill` function and its supporting functions][timescaledb-extras-backfill] to your database.

 <procedure>